-Jefferson Comprehensive welcome all men and the general public to attend the Men's Health Fair @ 405 Main Street in Fayette, MS on June 28, 2018.
-The health fair will be focusing on men's health and will consist of the following:
+Jefferson Comprehensive welcome the general public to attend the Breast Cancer Awareness Health Fair @ 405 Main Street in Fayette, MS on October 18, 2018.
+The health fair will be focusing on men and women's and will consist of the following:

 - Free Health screenings

 WE LOOK FORWARD TO SEEING YOU!
 FOR ADDITIONAL INFORMATION, PLEASE CONTACT GEORGE DIXON @ (601) 786-3475, EXT.
 1035

 Get the flu shot today, so the flu doesn't get you!

 Stop the spread of Influenza!

 CALL 601-786-3475 TO GET YOUR FLU SHOT TODAY!

 Jefferson Comprehensive joins the Center for Disease Control and health organizations nationwide in the month of May to increase the awareness of High Blood Pressure.
 Having high blood pressure puts you at risk of heart disease and stroke which are leading causes of death in the United States.
 Blood pressure is the force of blood pushing against the walls of the arteries that carry blood from your heart to other parts of your body.
 Blood pressure normally rises and falls throughout the day, but it can damage your heart and cause health problems if it stays high for a long time.

 -Were stuck by/used a contaminated needle;